debreczenidonat/Simpsons_paradox/README.md

 ![Alt text](4.png?raw=true "")

 ## The third example
 We can generate a dataset that will actually show us a significant positive correlation for X and Y from the second example.
-But this will change when we control variable C. The coefficient for X, will be -1.5 for both categories in the dataset!
-Let's see a visuaization of the dataset:
+But this will change when we examine X controlling variable C. The coefficient for X, will be -1.5 for both categories in the dataset!
+Let's see a visualization:

 ![Alt text](5.png?raw=true "")